fmselab/ct-competition/index.md

 Participants can submit a paper presenting a new CIT generator tool or an already existing one.
 If a new tool (or an extension) is presented, the authors should present a paper describing the tool and the performance obtained with the models given as example by the competition organizers (max.
 8 pages including references).
 If an already existing tool is presented, the authors should present a paper introducing the tool and the performance obtained with the models given as example by the competition organizers (max.
 2 pages including references).

+## Important Dates
+- mid October 2021, release of the beanchmarks for training
+- beginning of January 2022, submission of the papers and tools (with the results over the benchmarks)
+- April 2022, competition with new benchamrks and comparison among all the accepted tools